kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

 `.spec.ipFamilies`, on the Service.

 {{< note >}}
-The `.spec.ipFamilies` field is immutable because the `.spec.ClusterIP` cannot be reallocated on a Service that already exists.
+The `.spec.ipFamilies` field is mutable because the `.spec.ClusterIP` cannot be reallocated on a Service that already exists.
 If you want to change `.spec.ipFamilies`, delete and recreate the Service.
 {{< /note >}}